rzhao-sec/PACTOR/snapshots/README.md

 # Snapshots ID

-0: snapshots of statically retrieved page
+0: the snapshot of the statically retrieved page

 1 - 15: snapshots before/after API calls and at events during the page loading